-The confidence measures required participants to (i) indicate whether they thought their round 2 score was higher or lower than the person they had competed against and (ii, iii) predict which decile their score might fall into relative to all men (women) who completed the task during round 2.
+We adapted previous measures of confidence (i.e., Niederle & Vesterlund, 2007) in our study by asking participants to (i) indicate whether they thought their round 2 score was higher or lower than the person they had competed against and (ii, iii) predict which decile their score might fall into relative to all men (women) who completed the task during round 2.
+To measure perceptions of gender differences, we asked participants to indicate whether they thought “women or men generally do better in the key-entry task” that they completed.
 We also asked if they thought their score would have improved if they practiced the task beforehand.
 Finally, we asked if they would they have taken the opportunity to practice the task, if offered.
 If they responded yes, they were asked how long they would have practiced (in minutes) if they were given unlimited time to practice.
 Participants were told that if they answered one of the confidence and perceptions of gender differences questions correctly they could receive a bonus.
 Specifically, we randomly selected one of their responses and if the selected prediction was correct, they received a bonus of $.10.

 Finally, we measured risk aversion by asking participants “How do you see yourself: Are you generally a person who is fully prepared to take risks or do you try to avoid taking risks?”
 (Dohmen et al., 2011) on a 10 point scale, where 0 indicates participants are “Not at all willing to take risks,” while 10 indicates participants are “very willing to take risks.”